ShakingMap/rf-form/README.md

 - onChange - func(value, event)
 - readOnly - bool, usually implemented by text field
 - disabled - bool, field should be disabled
+#### Methods
+- cleanValue - func(value, options): cleanValue. return a value that is compatible with this field.

 ## Field Schema
 A field schema is an object of following keys: